chonlatee/simplecppconsolegame/README.md

 # simplecppconsolegame
 simeplecppconsolegame

-just simple car console game
+i just want to write simple console game with c++ for fun.